-January 27, 2008 Goulds Solo Sled Rip: (11 Photos)
+January 27, 2008 Goulds Solo Test Rip: (11 Photos)

-11. Two weeks ago I loaded up the sled and took my first ever snowmobile trip to Southern Harbour, and it didn't go so well.
-With very little frost in the ground this year most of the bogs we crossed were not frozen, but worse, Project Renegade was acting up.
-The symptom was like driving a vehicle starting off in 2nd or 3rd gear, I found the secondary clutch was not back shifting leaving the belt down in the sheaves at idle.
+11. Two weeks ago I loaded up Project Renegade and took my first ever snowmobile trip to Southern Harbour and it didn't go so well.
+There was very little frost in the ground so many of the bogs we crossed were not frozen but worse Project Renegade was acting up.
+The sled was acting like a vehicle starting off in 2nd or 3rd gear, I found the secondary clutch was not back shifting leaving the belt down in the sheaves at idle.

-8. I made a couple phone calls and found that French & Bill were heading out to the Goulds after lunch for a rip in the fresh snow.
+9. I made a couple phone calls and found that French & Bill were heading out to the Goulds after lunch for a rip in the fresh snow.

 Copyright © 2011 Michael Smith